-So, recently, when the Sons of Union Veterans of the Civil War asked to place a more prominent Union memorial within the park boundaries, people objected, partly because the United Daughters of the Confederacy originally donated the park land to Florida.
-A public hearing on the proposal was held in Lake City in early December; it drew 100 people and things got raucous, including a chorus of “Dixie.”
+So, a few years ago, when the Sons of Union Veterans of the Civil War asked to place a more prominent Union memorial within the park boundaries, people objected, partly because the United Daughters of the Confederacy originally donated the park land to Florida.
+A public hearing on the proposal was held in Lake City in 2013; it drew 100 people and things got raucous, including a chorus of “Dixie.”
 A decision on the monument is in the hands of the Florida State Park system.

 Meanwhile, folks in Lake City whose ancestors fought on both sides of the Civil War work together in a group called the Blue-Grey Army, whose purpose is to promote knowledge about Olustee’s history.